eugenia1984/english/glossary.md

 - **go out** with the team refers to leaving the usual place of work to spend time together, usually for social activities or team bonding.

+- **go out of business**: means that a company closes permanently, often due to financial problems or lack of customers.
+For example: `If the company doesn't innovate, it could go out of business`. -> Without introducing new ideas, the company might fail.

 - **go straight to**: describes the action of going directly to a place without any stops along the way.
 For example: ``As soon as I arrive at the office, I go straight to my desk to check my emails``.

 - **go together**: is often used to suggest that two or more people accompany each other to a particular place or participate in an activity together.